 I remember as we walk, that it’s advised to not pull off the leech, as they don’t detach easily, but I guess these were small enough to flick off.
 Or we were just lucky.
 And applying salt is another remedy that allows these critters to fall off easily, which I make a mental note to myself to pack next time.

-I quickly lay out on my nifty travel towel – on a small patch of sand along the river, until I spot three more leeches.
+I eagerly lay out on my nifty travel towel – on a small patch of sand along the river, until I spot three more leeches.
 Then I notice a leech is on the border of my sock and skin, I flick it so quickly, that my reflexes surprise me, I don’t like to harm animals.
 But somehow my body is in sync with my mind and they both work at lightning speed, and I’m not really sure if it was a leech.

 I’m perplexed to see my sister take a leisurely swim in what I feel could be leech-infested waters, but apart from that, this is a lovely spot for a rest and a cool down.
 She coaxes us with a hand wave to come in, and I nonchalantly indicate I’m happy to picnic on a rock and eat Mum’s scrumptious potato salad that she made for all of us, and I secretly keep watch and ponder the habitats of leeches.
 Do leeches swim or live in the water?
 Not sure, I was just happy to move on from here.

 We scramble out from the river’s edge over some large slippery boulders and sandy ground, trying to find a stable or dry area to place our hands and feet.
 We soon find the trail leading into a dark eerie rainforest, and stroll past intriguing moss-covered logs.
 Most of the walk up until this point has been on relatively flat dirt pathways.
 We begin the ascent on this last leg of the trek.